deondazy/core/README.md

 ## License

-Deondazy Core framework is open-sourced software licensed under the MIT License.
+Denosys Core framework is open-sourced software licensed under the MIT License.
 See `LICENSE.txt` for more information.

 ## Contact